-As a result of the study described above, we came to the conclusion that public sector organizations in India have a policy in place for conducting CSR activities.
+As a result of the study described above, we came to the

+conclusion that public sector organizations in India have a policy in place for conducting CSR activities.
 The following are some of the reasons that emerge from an investigation of Indian companies who are doing CSR:

-- In order to build a positive corporate image for the company - In order to improve relations with the surrounding community - In order to pursue the principles and values established by its founder - In order to further our long-term commercial interests; - To promote the value to the stockholders; - To improve relations with the company's internal customers

-- To build a strong corporate presence for the company's brand - To ensure that one is in conformity with applicable laws or to qualify for a tax or duty exemption - To enter global market - In order to satisfy the requirements imposed by their business partners - To have advantages over other competitors - In order to keep up with the current industrial trend
+- In order to build a positive corporate image for the company - In order to improve relations with the surrounding community - In order to pursue the principles and values established by its founder - In order to further our long-term commercial interests - To promote the value to the stockholders - To improve relations with the company's internal customers - To build a strong corporate presence for the company's brand - To ensure that one is in conformity with applicable laws or to qualify for a tax or duty exemption - To enter global market - In order to satisfy the requirements imposed by their business partners - To have advantages over other competitors

 Despite this, a private number of privately held and small to medium-sized businesses are unable to establish a business between their operations and CSR activities.
-In organisations like these, Corporate Social Responsibility is satisfied either by adhering to the law or by engaging in occasional acts of philanthropic giving.
+In organisations like these, corporate social responsibility is satisfied either by adhering to the law or by engaging in occasional acts of philanthropic giving.